TomByrne/unreal-render-pipeline/README.md

 - **{{width}}** - Width of the output frame
 - **{{height}}** - Height of the output frame
 - **{{resolution_base64}}** - The dimensions of the output frame must be based through in the settings template encoded as base64.

+> Note, Unreal supports single moustache tokens in a few places.
+These won't be resolved in this tool, but will be retained for the Unreal exporter to resolve.